OHI-Science/bhi-prep/prep/CW/contaminants/v2019/con_prep.md

 ### 4.1 Contaminants data layers Maps & Subbasin Trends

-Maps on the left show each indicator’s status individually, and the larger map on the right shows the combined status score with PCB, PFOS, and Dioxin indicators averaged and penalized by the Concerning Substances indicator (monitored proportion).
+Maps on the left show each indicator's status individually, and the larger map on the right shows the combined status score with PCB, PFOS, and Dioxin indicators averaged and penalized by the Concerning Substances indicator (monitored proportion).

 ``` r
 mapcols <- c("indianred", "coral", "goldenrod1", "khaki", "lightblue", "steelblue")